khalid-hussain/KICT-FYP-LaTeX-Class/README.md

 # To Do

-- Increase line spacing in front matter.
+- Increase line spacing and check paragraph indent size in front matter.
   - Acknowledgment
   - Abstract